slingr-stack/google-drive-package/README.md

 This package allows direct access to the [Google Drive API](https://developers.google.com/drive/api/reference/rest/v3), through a Client ID OAuth 2.0 account; however, it provides shortcuts and helpers for most common use cases.
-Also, you can see [Google Drive Documentation](https://developers.google.com/drive/api/guides/about-files) for more information.
+Also, you can refer to the [Google Drive Documentation](https://developers.google.com/drive/api/guides/about-files) for more information.

 Some features available in this package are: